AustinPewler/PowerCreep/README.md

-Unzip and pop in your mod folder.
+Pop in your mod folder and unzip.

 Adds the singular joker, Power Creep: x1.5 Mult, Beating a Boss Blind by triple the required chips creates a Negative copy of this joker.